VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--create-pgp-key`

-Create PGP key in config
+Create PGP keychain in config

+### `--pgp-password`

+Aliases: `--passphrase`

+A password used to encode the private PGP keychain

 ### `--email`